What is Limerence?

 ' I think I noticed Sue and felt physically attracted the minute I entered the room that evening.
 When I saw her dance, I was also impressed with her extraordinary talent.
 At that point I was ripe, and when she gave me that look, I was succumbed totally.
 We danced together several times and I was in seventh heaven.
 At the time, I was thinking, I'm in love with Sue.
 I was just thoroughly enjoying the situation.
 I was also noticing everything about here.
 And everything was beautiful, especially the fact that she seemed to be having the same experience.'

 Sound familiar ?
-The arousing, awakening, heightened and intensely exhilarating feelings of limerence or romantic love are so captivating that they soon become addictive and our need to re-experience them again and again can drives us into all sorts of obsessive behaviors, and compulsions.
+The arousing, awakening, heightened and intensely exhilarating feelings of limerence or romantic love are so captivating that they soon become addictive and our need to re-experience them again and again can drives us into all sorts of obsessive behaviours, and compulsions.

 But whatever happens, however it is defined, it is intensely real, very personal, powerful, gripping, and life and love explosive!!
 Just look at the following headings below to see how others have defined this "romantic love", this divine madness", this "limerence".